-Every organization has its own processes and policies that will be affected by establishing a POLP system, but the benefits are fairly universal.
+Every organisation has its own processes and policies that will be affected by establishing a POLP system, but the benefits are fairly universal.
 A few of the most notable benefits of adopting POLP include:

-When you limit user access to data, those limits can also protect your organization from bad actors.
+When you limit user access to data, those limits can also protect your organisation from bad actors.
 If your account is compromised in a phishing attack or another breach involving stolen credentials, the hacker would encounter the same access restrictions.

 For example, a marketing employee’s account would likely have no access to databases containing personal information of employees.
 If that account was compromised through social engineering or another attack vector, the threat actor would encounter those same restrictions.
 Accessing a valuable target such as an employee database would require breaching an account with that particular access.